 - Durability – although I’ve noticed that many models have durability issues, the Capresso Team Pro Pluss Coffee Maker is the most fragile, among my selection, by far.
 The build quality isn’t that good.
 Although I value the removable reservoirs’ convenience, the machine is too plasticky, and most users complain about it.

 - Low customization – unlike some of my top choices, the Capresso Team Pro Plus doesn’t offer adjustable coffee strength settings.
 It won’t matter if you are comfortable making the water to coffee ratio adjustments yourself.
-However, as most people look convenience with grind-and-brew coffeemakers, the lack of this feature might be relevant for you too.
+However, as most people look for convenience with grind-and-brew coffeemakers, the lack of this feature might be relevant for you too.

 - Charcoal filter – water is critical for coffee quality.
 The Cuisinart coffeemaker includes a charcoal filter, which is a convenient add-on to reduce undesired coffee flavors.